-If you believe event participants will come into contact with hate groups (e.g. via a protest against your event), reassure participants by publicly outlining the security measures that are in place.
-We have also developed some general safety tips for community that you can access here
+If you believe that event participants will come into contact with hate groups (e.g. via a protest against your event), reassure participants by publicly outlining the security measures that are in place.
+We have also developed some general safety tips for community that you can access here.

-If a protest by a hate group is planned, you should be aware that LGBTQ+ communities have a long history of peaceful, non-violent protest, and so your local LGBTQ+ community members may organise a counter-protest.
+If a protest by a hate group is planned, you should be aware that other community members may organise a counter-protest.

-If you believe this may occur, work together with your LGBTQ+ community partners, and encourage LGBTQ+ counter-protestors to keep a distance, engage safely and avoid actions that can escalate violence (such as tampering with equipment).
+If you believe this may occur, work together with your community partners, and encourage counter-protestors to keep a distance, engage safely and avoid actions that can escalate violence (such as tampering with equipment).

-More information about peaceful, safe LGBTQ+ protesting can be found here.
+More information about peaceful, safe protesting can be found here.

-Consider also providing streaming or virtual options for supporters who don't feel safe to attend in person, but would like to show their support.
+Consider also providing streaming or virtual options for supporters who don't feel safe to attend in person but would like to show their support.